abdulnishad12/virtual-trialroom/README.md

 <br/><br/>
 ## How does it work ?
 ### Add Outfit
-DUP allows users to add their own outfit from gallery.<br/>
+Krips allows users to add their own outfit from gallery.<br/>
 The selected outfit is processed according to a sensitivity rate given by the user.<br/>
 User selects a category to store outfit.<br/>
 The outfit stored in database.<br/><br/>